ssubrahmaniyan/wireless_channel_estimation/Release/Error Correction Codes/README.md

 ![BER Vs SNR Plot0](/Release/Error%20Correction%20Codes/BER_Vs_SNR.png)

-Fo reference, the plot above shows the BER Vs SNR characteristic for 3 different channel types without coding.
+For reference, the plot above shows the BER Vs SNR characteristic for 3 different channel types without coding.
 The results suggest that the Jakes method being suggested is very similar to a typical Rayleigh channel generator.
 This needs to be discussed.

 ### Encoding Window Length for correlated channels